 The situations where you will pay a deductible depend on the policy and type of insurance.
 In the case of car insurance, if you are at fault in an accident, the damage or medical costs of any other drivers would be covered by your liability insurance.
 Liability insurance has no deductible.

-If you also had collision cover and need to claim for repair costs, your policy probably will have a deductible.
+If you also had collision coverage and need to claim for repair costs, your policy probably will have a deductible.

 If you’re in a collision that was not your fault, things get a little more complicated.
 In these situations, you could wind up paying a deductible if you want to get the repairs done quickly.
 However your insurer could later reimburse you, when they recoup the money from the other driver’s insurance company.

 High or low deductible?

 According to the Insurance Information Institute, increasing your auto insurance deductible from $250 to $500 could reduce your premium by an average of 15 to 30%.
 If you opt for a premium of $1,000 the premium could come down by 40%.
 However, being able to pay your deductible is key to making a claim.
 You should pick a deductible you can afford – even if it means higher premiums.

 What happens if you can’t pay your car insurance deductible?

 If you can’t pay your deductible, that’s when things get a little complicated.
 You could still receive a payment from your insurer.
 But it might not help if you need repairs in a hurry.

 For example if you make a claim for $4,000 in repairs to your car, but you aren’t able to pay your $2,500 deductible, your insurer may still pay you the remaining $1,500, but that won’t do you much good on its own.